Cisco ACI

 The Kubernetes networking model details that each Pod should have a routable IP address.
 This makes communication between Pods easier by not requiring any NAT or port mappings we had with earlier versions of Docker networking.

 With Kubernetes, for example, we can have a web server and database server placed in the same Pod and use the local interface for cross-communication.
-Furthermore, as there is no additional translation, performance is better than a NAT’d approach.
+Furthermore, as there is no additional translation, performance is better than a NAT approach.

 Kubernetes network proxy

 Kubernetes fulfills service -> Pods integration by enabling a network proxy called the Kube-proxy on every node in a cluster.
-The network proxy is always there even if Pods are not running.
-Its main task is to route traffic to the correct Pod and can do TCP, UDP stream forwarding or round robin TCP, UDP forwarding.
+The network proxy is always there, even if Pods are not running.
+Its main task is to route traffic to the correct Pod and can do TCP, UDP stream forwarding, or round-robin TCP, UDP forwarding.

 To make all this work, Kubernetes uses IPtables and Virtual IP addresses.

-When using Kubernetes alongside, for example, Opencontrail, the Kube-proxy is disabled on all hosts, and the OpenContrail router module implements connectivity via overlays ( MPLS over UDP encapsulation ).
+When using Kubernetes alongside OpenContrail, for example, the Kube-proxy is disabled on all hosts, and the OpenContrail router module implements connectivity via overlays ( MPLS over UDP encapsulation ).
 Another vendor on the forefront is Midokura, the co-founder behind OpenStack Project Kuryr.
 This project aims to bring any SDN plugin (MidoNet, Dragon flow, OVS, etc.) to Containers—more on these another time.

 Kubernetes Pod-IP approach

 The Pods IP address is reachable by all other Pods and hosts in the Kubernetes cluster.
 The address is not usually routable outside of the cluster.
 This should not be too much of a concern as most traffic stays within application tiers inside the cluster.
-Mapping external load-balancers achieve any inbound external traffic to services in the cluster.
+Mapping external load-balancers achieves any inbound external traffic to services in the cluster.

 The Pod-IP approach assumes that all Pods can reach each other without creating specific links.
 They can access each other by IP rather than through a port mapping on the physical host.
 Port mappings hide the original address by performing a masquerade – Source NAT.

-Similar to how your home residential router hides local PC and laptop IP addresses from the public Internet.
-Cross-node communication is much simpler as every Pod has an IP address.
+Similar to how your home residential router hides local PC and laptop IP addresses from the public Internet, cross-node communication is much simpler, as every Pod has an IP address.
 There isn’t any port mapping or NAT like there is with default docker networking.
-If the Kube-proxy receives traffic for a Pod, not on its host, it simply forwards the traffic to the correct Pod-IP for that service.
+If the Kube proxy receives traffic for a Pod, not on its host, it simply forwards the traffic to the correct pod IP for that service.

 The IP per POD offers a simplified approach to K8 networking.
 A unique IP per host would potentially need port mappings on the host IP as the number of containers increases.
 Managing port assignment would become an operational and management burden, similar to earlier versions of Docker.
 Conversely, a unique IP per container would surely hit scalability limits.